-Displaying active committee roster as of 08/06/2020.
-Last retrieved on 08/06/2020.
-Members can log in to view full contact information for committee members.
+Displaying active committee roster as of 09/24/2023.
+Last retrieved on 09/24/2023.
+Members can log in and refresh the page to view full contact information for committee members.

 The committee will be diverse in gender identify, race, age, geography and by type of library.

 Committee members serve for two years and are not eligible for successive reappointment.
 In any given year, approximately one half of the Committee should be first time appointees.
-Incoming Chairs and new Committee members begin their terms following the conclusion of the ALA Annual Conference.
+Incoming Chairs and new Committee members begin their terms following the conclusion of the LibLearnX.

 About the Awards